VALIS-software/VALIS-frontend/PLAN.md

     - Pointer down on any track should contribute to the gesture (not just two touches within the same track)

 ---- consider

+- Need some way to indicate incomplete / low confidence data, eg: ATAD3A-201 or ATAD3A-204
+    - What about high-confidence?
+CCDS?

 - Animator field removal
     - Can we improve on the condition?
 Currently a magic number